 If you read Donald Kagan’s account of The Peloponnesian War, the politicians of Athenian democracy come in for some rough treatment for their dishonestly, stupidity and fecklessness.
 Kagan is especially tough on Alcibiades, who he mostly blames for the disastrous Sicilian Expedition.
 Whether that is fair or not is debatable, but Kagan’s description of Alcibiades as a duplicitous and egotistical politician, with a penchant for snapping penises off of statuary, strikes a chord with anyone who follows politics today.

 Look around Washington, and with few exceptions, the place is full of the worst sorts of people.
-It’s not just the dishonestly, which is a permanent feature of politics, regardless of the system.
-That’s a self-correcting feature, for the most part.
+It is not just dishonesty, which is a permanent feature of politics, regardless of the system.
+That is a self-correcting feature.
 The main issue in our politics is that our system attracts the worst people.
-It is nearly impossible to find an elected official who has ever done honest work.
+It is impossible to find an elected official who has ever done honest work.
 Most are phenomenally stupid, outside their reptilian ability to fool voters and cozy up to the billionaires that bankroll them.